jkomoros/code-sprouts/examples/storyteller/sub_instructions/setup.md

 Ask the user for the name of the child protagonist and the setting.
+The user can also give details like other characters in the story.

-They can also allow you to choose.
+After they have provided this information, generate a couple of inventive unestablished characters that will show up later in the story.
+Don't describe those characters to the user yet--when they show up in the story they'll be a surprise!

-After they have provided this information, generate the first paragraph of the story.
+Then generate the first paragraph of the story.